short-matthew-f/conflicts/README.md

-Here is some text.
+Here is now some text.

+What does it say?
-Here is more text.
+Here is more aha! text.

 Here is the final text.